bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 These steps will only need to be taken once today to prepare your working directory (the `exercise` directory in this repository).

-- `npm init` will create a package.json for us
+- `npm init --yes` will create a package.json for us
 - `npm install` with the save dev option will install webpack

 ---